-Silver has natural antiviral properties that our nanoparticle process exploits to provide active protection against viruses and bacteria.
+Silver has natural antiviral properties that our process exploits to provide proven active protection against viruses and bacteria.

 The idea of exploiting metals against microorganisms can be considered ancient; the use of silver was a common expedient for cooking procedures, for preserving water from contamination and is why, for those who could afford the luxury of silver, cutlery, plates & goblets, silver was the preferred utensil of choice

-Deploying Silver Nanoparticles to surfaces and really making them stick isn’t a simple task and this is the ‘nut’ PolyCat has cracked, so to speak.
+Deploying metal coatings to polymer surfaces and really making them stick isn’t a simple task and this is the ‘nut’ PolyCat has cracked, so to speak.

-Though the power of active nanoparticles is widely known the challenge has been making the nanoparticles adhere to the surfaces they’re been applied to.
+Though the power of active metal coatings is widely known the challenge has been making them adhere to the surfaces they’re been applied to.

-PolyCat’s unique process creates an ‘active’ uniform coating and ensures that the silver nanoparticles are securely anchored to the surface or fabric fibres.
+PolyCat’s unique process creates an ‘active’ uniform coating and ensures that the silver coatings are securely anchored to the surface or fabric fibres.

-There has been extensive evaluation of the effectiveness of Silver Nanoparticles, concluding they exert antiviral activity against a number of viruses with examples of research in the following published articles.
+There has been extensive evaluation of the effectiveness of silver coatings, concluding they exert antiviral activity against a number of viruses with examples of research in the following published articles.